unternet-co/unternet.co/docs/web-applets/guides/creating-an-applet.md

 ## What we will be building

-You will be building a simple applet that says hello when we send it an action.
+You will be building a very simple applet that says hello when we send it an action.

 This tutorial will walkthrough how an applet communicates with an external source and is able to pass data through the communication protocol.
 In addition, we will cover integrating the SDK to a web app, inspecting it during development, building and deploying it so you get a feel for the end to end process.
 Let's get started!

 ![](/assets/docs/run-your-applet.png)